NVIDIAGameWorks/GeForceNOW-SDK/README.md

 The distribution is laid out as below:
 ```
 .
++-- CMakeLists.txt
++-- generate.bat
++-- LICENSE
 +-- README.md
-+-- LICENSE
 +-- doc
+|       GFN-SDK-RUNTIME
++--     index.html
-|   GFN_SDK_Primer.pdf
+|       GFN-SDK-PRIMER.pdf
 |       SDK-GFN-NGN-ENDPOINT.pdf
-|   SDK-GFN-RUNTIME.pdf
 |       SDK-GFN-SUPPORTED-TITLES.pdf
 +-- include
 |       GfnRuntimeSdk_CAPI.h
++-- lib
++-- samples
+|       SampleCApp
+|       SampleLauncher
+|       README.md
 ```

 ### Additional Documentation Online

-In addition to the documents included in /doc in this repository, there are online resources for some of the features.
-Please refer to the [NVIDIA Developer Services Help](https://portal-developer.nvidia.com/help/).
+In addition to the documents included in /doc in this repository, there are online documentation resources for some of the features.

+* For game and launcher related APIs, please refer to the [NVIDIA Developer Services API Help](https://portal-developer.nvidia.com/help/).
+* For account-related APIs, please refer to the Swagger documentation in the [NVIDIA Identity Service API Help](https://devportal.nvgs.nvidia.com/docs/api-docs-proxy/docs/api/jarvis/help/docs).
+   * OAuth APIs are documented under the "OAuth 2.0 Provider" item in the "API group" pulldown menu.
+   * Token APIs are documented under the "Authentication" item in the "API group" pulldown menu.
+Please note that the documentation for Account and IDM-related APIs are not public and require your NVIDIA account to be granted access.
+To request access, visit the [Developer Portal](https://devportal.nvgs.nvidia.com) or contact NVIDIA Developer Relations.